nark/WiredClient/README.md

 ## Troubleshooting

-If you encounter an error during compilation with Xcode crying about `wired.h` not found, got to Build Product folder and rename "libwired/" directory to "wired/".
+- If you encounter an error during compilation with Xcode crying about `wired.h` not found, got to Build Product folder and rename "libwired/" directory to "wired/".
 Then try to build again.

-If you encounter any other problem, feel free to report it in the issues section here on GitHub.
+- If you got the error that the Application can not be opened because it's damaged you must put it out of the Quarantain.
+Type in Terminal:

+  		xattr -rc "/Applications/Wired Client.app"

+ (or another Path where you have the App) and you should be good to go.

 ## Contribute to the project